chadrem/workers/README.md

 ## Tasks

 Tasks and task groups provide more flexibility than parallel map.
-The main benefit is that you get to decide how you want to handle exceptions.
+For example, you get to decide how you want to handle exceptions.

     # Create a task group (it contains a pool of worker threads).
     group = Workers::TaskGroup.new